gloveboxes/Advocacy-GitHub-Reporting/README.md

 ## Appendix

-### Github organization repos
+### GitHub organization repos

 #### Create a GitHub Organization Personal Access Token

-1. Navigate to the Github web portal and login.
+1. Navigate to the GitHub web portal and login.
 1. Select your profile icon in the top right corner.
 1. Select **Settings**, then **Developer Settings**, then **Personal Access Tokens**.
 1. Select **Fine-grained tokens** and then **Generate new token**.